How to Cover a Top Hat with Fabric

 Why, you might ask would one want to cover a top hat with fabric?
 If you have been following my blog, you know that I hosted an Alice in Wonderland – themed baby shower for my niece.
 If you check out the invitation here; you will see that the invitation stated that guests should wear a “crazy hat”.
 I wanted to have a nice bright and fun hat to wear, and to have some extra hats for guests who may not have come prepared.
 This is how I went about covering a top hat.

 Put the fabric on the under side of the brim first.
 Cut slits in the fabric where it tucks up inside the hat so that it will lay smoothly.
-I used a combination of kraft glue and spray adhesive to glue my fabric on.
+I used a Gorilla Heavy Duty Spray Adhesive to glue my fabric on.
 Use the glue sparingly and do small sections at a time so that you can smooth the fabric down as you go.

 Use adhesive to attach the piece to the top of the hat, making sure you smooth out any wrinkles.
 You will want to trim the edges of this piece very near the top edge of the hat.